maartenpeels/TribalWarsBot/README.md

 # TribalWarsBot

+## NOTICE

+This project is in it's early stages and is not yet functional.
+It is not recommended to use this bot for now.

+## Disclaimer

+I am not responsible for any damage that is caused by using this bot.
+This bot is not intended to be used for cheating or any other malicious purposes.
+It is intended to be used for educational purposes only.

 ## Description

 This is a bot for the game Tribal Wars.
 It is written in Python and uses web requests to interact with the game.